 You can’t set your tent up on the grass every time you tailgate.
 Or maybe your favorite spot is on a paved parking lot next to your friends that you only see during football season.
 Here’s the best ways to secure down your canopy tent to make sure the wind doesn’t blow it away while you are at the game.
 A few simple tips to help you out.

 Weight Set for Canopy Tents

 This set of four weights can help add extra stability and security.
 Place each five pound weight at the base of each leg after the tent is up.
 Simple and easy to set up.
 It doesn’t take up a whole of of space in the vehicle either.
-And they’re under $35 on amazon.
+And they’re $40 on amazon with 5 stars.

 Five Gallon Buckets filled with Concrete with Metal Hook

 Take a five gallon bucket, mix concrete mix in it about 2/3 full, then place a large eye bolt into the mix when it’s still wet.
 The concrete will dry and then you will have a nice secure anchor to bungee cord the leg to.
 Do this for each leg.

 This takes up even more room in your vehicle and they’re bulky (each bucket will weigh about 40lbs.) to move around, but you won’t have to worry about your tent blowing away in the strongest of winds.